livegnik/2way-poc-design/03-data/02-system-tables.md

 #### Purpose

 Stores peer metadata required for network connectivity, trust evaluation, and sync coordination.
+It lives outside the graph because peer state is local policy and transport metadata that must not be replicated as graph data.

 This table represents local node knowledge and is not part of the graph.